mychoiand/punctuators/docs/pcs_xlm_model_en.md

 ### 2.3 Advanced True-casing
 *   Modeled as a **Multi-label problem**.
 *   The model makes `N` predictions per subword, where `N` is the number of characters in that subword.
+*   **Benefit**: This allows arbitrary capitalization patterns like "NATO" (all caps), "MacDonald" (internal caps), or "mRNA" (first letter lowercase).
+This is more advanced than the simple "Capitalize First Letter" approach.

 ### 2.4 Mermaid Diagram